LLKennedy/mercury/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/07f4a4d2a6a69c182e6c/maintainability)](https://codeclimate.com/github/LLKennedy/mercury/maintainability)
 [![GitHub](https://img.shields.io/github/license/LLKennedy/mercury.svg)](https://github.com/LLKennedy/mercury/blob/master/LICENSE)

+## HTTP -> gRPC = H -> g = Hg = Mercury

-Golang API and Client to standardise conversion of HTTP requests to Google Remote Procedure Calls (GRPC).
+A Golang API and Client + Typescript Browser Client to standardise conversion of HTTP requests to Google Remote Procedure Calls (GRPC).
 Allows a generic web proxy to talk to GRPC services via a standard message while still allowing each service to maintain its API using GRPC and protocol buffers.

 There are multiple implemenations that follow this basic intent already (HTTP+JSON reverse proxied to GRPC) but assume each service is directly handling external HTTP traffic, rather than sitting behind load-balanced webservers in a DMZ somewhere separate to your nice safe application servers.
 For example, [here](https://github.com/grpc-ecosystem/grpc-gateway) and [here](https://github.com/weaveworks/common/tree/master/mercury).